TimKenobi/DomainSentry/README.md

 The tool culminates its analysis by generating comprehensive reports in both text and CSV formats.
 These reports are then automatically dispatched via email to a designated list of recipients, positioning DomainSentry as an indispensable asset for security teams tasked with overseeing domain configurations and preempting potential vulnerabilities.

+The other python file "certificatesentry.py" is a simplified version that generates a report for only newly issued certificates.
+Useful for a daily scan and not as resource heavy if you have a lot of domains.

 ----------

 ## ✨ Features